Learn how to measure your horse’s vital signs

 Remember, horses are very good at hiding their injuries and other symptoms.
 Routinely taking your horse’s temperature ensures you’re on top of your horse’s health.

-Knowing how your horse’s temperature fluctuates can help you understand the conditions best suited to your horse for different types of rides.
-Just like humans, not all horses enjoy hot humid conditions or cold damp days – your horse’s temperature can tell you a lot about which conditions help your horse thrive.
+Knowing the normal horse temperature and how it fluctuates can help you understand the conditions best suited to your horse for different types of rides.
+Just like humans, not all horses enjoy hot, humid conditions or cold, damp days – your horse’s temperature can tell you a lot about which conditions help your horse thrive.

-Additionally, an abnormal temperature can be signs of illness, injury, or stress.
+Additionally, an abnormal temperature can be a sign of illness, injury, or stress.
 If your horse has an abnormal temperature, contact your veterinarian.
-It’s important you get to the source of the problem quickly.
+It’s important to get to the source of the problem quickly.

 Make sure you know these normal horse rectal temperature ranges: